-Values we seek for out students
+Values we seek for our students

-Actions at Armadale Primary School are based upon the following core values:
+The actions at Armadale Primary School are based upon the following core values:

 - Pursuit of knowledge and a commitment to achievement of potential;